Aptimex/QRSpool/README.md

 # QRSpool
 QR Code-based broswer implementation of the OpenSpool standard.
 Quickly apply filament settings to specific multi-material slots using printable QR codes and your smartphone intead of RFID tags and readers.

+**THIS PROJECT IS STILL UNDER ACTIVE DEVELOPMENT.
+The main branch may not contain stable code.**

 This project consists of two nearly-decoupled components:
 - A static website ("frontend") that uses client-side Javascript to access a webcam/camera, scan and parse QR codes to extract filament information, and provide a visual interface for applying scanned filament data to a slot on the printer.
 Hosted instance available at https://aptimex.github.io/QRSpool
 - A local API server ("backend") that acts as a communication bridge between your printer and the device accessing the website, translating between standard REST API requests and whatever protocol the target printer uses.